lillekat/lillekat.github.io/javascript-intro.md

 Most Kattis problems ask you to write a program that transforms input (say, `2 2`) to output (say, `4`).

-Output in javascript is printed using `console.log(string)`, so that’s easy
+Output in javascript is printed using `console.log(string)`, so that’s easy.
+Try to solve `hello`.

-Input is a little bit trickier in Javascript and uses some advanced topics like event hander.
+Input is a little bit trickier in Javascript and uses some advanced topics like event handlers.
 Here’s a few lines of code that abstracts away all of these higher-order concepts and just puts all of input into an array of strings:

 ```javascript